mberry/blog-source/source/_posts/porting-c-codebases-to-rust.md

 tags: C, Rust, Development
 ---

 Transpiling can sometimes yield good results and at least provides a scaffold to build upon.
-C2Rust was built upon Corrode and is so far the most advanced transpiler.
+C2Rust was built upon Corrode and is currently the best around.

 <!--more-->